brolo1313/monitoring-app/README.md

 ## Electron build
+First `ng build`.
-Run `npm build-installer` packages the application and then creates a Windows installer with a better installation process.
+Then run `npm build-installer` packages the application and then creates a Windows installer with a better installation process.

 OR you can do the same using native Electron builder , but with simplest  installer.